DETAILED ACTION

 a body having a top surface (42); and

-an opening (44) extending through a width of the body, the opening having a central region and at least two arms (43) extending radially from the central region, each of the at least two arms having two sidewalls extending from the central region and converging to a point such that a flap is formed between the at least two arm regions;
+an opening (44) extending through a width of the body, the opening having a central region and at least two arm regions (between arms 43) extending radially from the central region, each of the at least two arm regions having two sidewalls extending from the central region and converging to a point such that a flap is formed between the at least two arm regions;

-wherein the flap is configured to bend away from the top surface of the body along a fold line extending between the two arm regions when a force is exerted on the flap from the top surface (col. 3, lines 12-13: “the tip having flexible petals”).
+wherein the at least one flap is configured to transition from a first position to a second position by bending away from the top surface of the body along a fold line extending between the two arm regions when an extruding force is exerted on the flap from the top surface and wherein the at least one flap is configured to transition from the second position toward the first position when the extruding force is no longer exerted on the at least one flap. (col. 3, lines 12-13: “the tip having flexible petals”) (see Response to Arguments, above.)

 Regarding claims 4 and 12, the combination discloses the at least two arm regions is six arm regions. (seen in Fig. 4 of Shannon)